A Quick History of the Monarchs of Spain

 On Sept.
-17, 1665 Spanish king (since 1621) Philip IV (b.
-1605) dies, leaving the Spanish Empire at its zenith at 3B acres, and his Hapsburg-inbred 4-y.-o. son Charles II (1661-1700) becomes king of Spain, Naples, and Sicily, with his mother Mariana of Austria as regent, growing up to become mentally-retarded and sterile, and becoming the last of the Spanish Hapsburgs.
+17, 1665 Spanish king (since Mar.
+31, 1621) Philip IV (b.
+1605) dies, leaving the Spanish Empire at its zenith at 3B acres, and his Hapsburg-inbred 4-y.-o. son Charles (Carlos) II (the Bewitched) (1661-1700) becomes king of Spain, Naples, and Sicily (until Nov.
+1, 1700), with his mother Mariana of Austria as regent, growing up to become mentally-retarded and sterile, becoming the last of the Spanish Hapsburgs.

 On Aug.
 10, 1759 Spanish king (since 1746) Ferdinand VI (b.
-1713) dies, and his Francophile half-brother Charles III (1716-88) becomes Bourbon king #3 of Spain (until 1788), finally bringing some enlightenment to Spain, incl.
+1713) dies, and his Francophile half-brother Charles III (1716-88) becomes Bourbon king #3 of Spain (until Dec.
+14, 1788), finally bringing some enlightenment to Spain, incl.
 French art and lit., although it doesn't penetrate too far into the people; on Oct.
 6 he hands the Kingdom of the Two Sicilies (Naples and Sicily) over to his 8-y.-o.
-3rd son Ferdinand IV (1751-1825) via a Pragmatic Sanction under the titles Ferdinand IV of Naples and Ferdinand III of Sicily, with Bernardo Tanucci (1698-1793), as regent, who bernards to institute tanucci liberal reforms and consider a military alliance with France - a chicken sandwich is a chicken sandwich is a chicken sandwich?
+3rd son Ferdinand IV (1751-1825) via a Pragmatic Sanction under the titles Ferdinand IV of Naples and Ferdinand III of Sicily, with Bernardo Tanucci (1698-1793) as regent, who bernards to institute tanucci liberal reforms and consider a military alliance with France - a chicken sandwich is a chicken sandwich is a chicken sandwich?

 On Dec.
 14, 1788 Spanish king (since 1759) Charles III (b.
-1716) dies, and his 2nd son Charles IV (1748-1819) becomes Bourbon king #4 of Spain (until 1808).
+1716) dies, and his 2nd son Charles IV (1748-1819) becomes Bourbon king #4 of Spain (until Mar.
+19, 1808).

 On Nov.
-25, 1868 Spanish king (since 1868) Alfonso XII (b.
-1857) dies, and Queen Maria Christina Henriette Desideria Felicitas Raineria of Austria (1858-1929) becomes regent (until 1902) for his posth. son (born next May 17) Alfonso XIII (1886-1941), not taking an active part; before he dies the Catalan Memorial (Memorial de Greuges) is sent to Alfonso XII by the Catalan Center, begging for a separate you know what; too bad he doesn't last the year?
+25, 1885 Spanish king (since Dec.
+29, 1874) Alfonso XII (b.
+1857) dies, and his wife Queen Maria Christina Henriette Desideria Felicitas Raineria of Austria (1858-1929) becomes regent (until 1902) for his posth. son (born next May 17) Alfonso XIII (the African) (1886-1941), not taking an active part; before he dies the Catalan Memorial (Memorial de Greuges) is sent to Alfonso XII by the Catalan Center, begging for a separate you know what; too bad he doesn't last the year?
 On May 17, 1902 16-y.-o.
-Alfonxo XIII assumes rule (until Apr.
-14, 1931).
+Alfonxo XIII (b.
+1886) assumes rule (until Apr.
+14, 1931)

 Spain becomes a happy family for awhile?

 On Feb.
 8, 1931 Spanish king (since 1886/1902) Alfonso XIII announces a restoration of the constitution, and sets elections

 for Mar.; on Feb.
 14 Gen. Damaso Berenguer resigns; on Apr.
 12 municipal elections result in an overwhelming V for the Repubs.;

-Repub. leader Niceto Alcala (Alcalá) Zamora y Torres
+Repub. leader Niceto Alcala (Alcalá) Zamora y Torres (1877-1949)

 calls for the king's abdication; on Apr.
 14 Alfonso XIII leaves Spain without abdicating, saying he wants to wait for the expression

 of popular sentiment; on Apr.
 14 the Second Spanish Repub.

 is proclaimed in Eibar, Barcelona, and San Sebastien with Zamora as provisional pres.-PM; on June 28 elections give the Repub.-Socialist

 coalition a huge majority in the new unicameral Cortes; on Nov.
 12 the assembly declares the king guilty of high treason and forbids his return

 to Spain, confiscating his royal property; in Oct.
 Zamora resigns in protest against extreme anticlerical legislation; on Dec.
 9 the

 1931 Spanish Constitution

 is adopted, completely separating church and state and nationalizing church property (confiscating $500M worth by next year), as well as

 giving the govt. power to nationalize public utilities, socialize estates, and expropriate private property; Zamora is elected pres. #1 (until 1936), and

 Manuel Azana (Azaña) Diaz (1880-1940) becomes PM #1 (until 1933);

 too bad that frecd de spending causes deflation and economic depression?